The term ‘hoarding’ or ‘compulsive hoarding’ generally refers to the collecting of possessions that has become excessive or pathological.

 - They feel that their care is unsurpassed and that “no-one else cares better”

-- They often have non-functional utilities (plumbing, heating, electricity) due to lapsed payment of bills
+- They often have non-functional utilities (plumbing, heating, electricity) due to the lapsed payment of bills

 - Their childhood was characterised by chaotic, inconsistent, unstable parenting